ainefernandez/F1Strategy/README.md

 - **Year**: Year of the event
 - **StintLength**: Number of laps in the stint

+### 🏎️ Strategy

+The [Strategyfull.csv](Strategyfull.csv) contains detailed data about the tyre strategies used by drivers during a Grand Prix main race.

+The file includes the following variables:

+- **Year**: The year in which the Grand Prix took place.
+- **GP**: The name of the Grand Prix.
+- **Driver**: The abbreviation of the driver's name (e.g., "VER" for Max Verstappen, "HAM" for Lewis Hamilton).
+- **Strategy**: The sequence of tyre compounds used by the driver throughout the race (e.g., "MEDIUM-MEDIUM-HARD").
+- **PitStops**: The total number of pit stops made by the driver during the race.
+- **Stint**: The continuous laps driven on a single set of tyres.
+- **Compound**: The type of tyre used during the stint (e.g., Soft, Medium, Hard).
+- **StintLength**: The number of laps completed in a particular stint.
+- **StintNumber**: The specific number assigned to the stint (e.g., Stint 1, Stint 2).

+The **Strategy** column provides an overview of the tyre strategy used by a driver in a given race.
+For instance, "MEDIUM-MEDIUM-HARD" would indicate that the driver used Medium tyres at the start, switched to Medium again, and ended with Hard tyres.

 ### 🛞 Inlaps

 The [Inlaps.csv](Inlaps.csv) file contains data on **inlaps**, which are the laps when a driver enters the pits.
 These are identified by a **positive PitInTime** value in the API.